 - 3 cups cooked rice short grain or sushi rice

 - 1/2 tsp salt to taste

-- nori sheets
+- nori sheets roasted seaweed

-- sesame seeds for garnish
+- toasted black sesame seeds for garnish

-- Cut the salmon into thin slices.
+- Cut the salmon into 1/2 inch thick slices.
 Salt generously on all sides.
 Transfer the salmon to a lined baking tray and broil for 10 to 12 minutes until browned.

 - Let's shape the onigiri!
 If using a mold, follow the instructions according to the package.

 - Serve and enjoy!

 - *Onigiri's can be made in advance and can be eaten cold too!
 To serve the next day, wrap the onigiri in plastic wrap and place in the refrigerator.
 The plastic wrap will keep the moisture in and prevent the rice from drying out*